AlanChavarin/CS532_CourseRegistrationSoftware/API_Documentation.md

 - get_all_majors()
     - Get request
     - Returns all majors in the table
-- get_multiple_majors(array of IDs)
-    - Get request
-    - This function allows the user to look at multiple majors at once
-    - Returns multiple major objects specified by ID
 - get_major(ID)
     - Get request
     - Returns JSON blob with all major data